enkidevs/curriculum/airtable/introduction/airtable-intro-templates/airtable-importing-data.md

 ---
 author: kapnobatai136
 category: must-know

-aspects:
-  - introduction

 type: normal
 ---

 # Importing Data

 ---

 ## Content

 In Airtable, there are three ways of creating a base:

-- From a template
+* From a template
-- From a spreadsheet
+* From a spreadsheet
-- From scratch
+* From scratch

 We've already discussed templates.
 Now let's take a look at importing data via spreadsheets.